 The Supplemental Nutritional Assistance Program (SNAP), commonly referred to as food stamps, helps low-income Americans afford groceries every month.
-In Maryland, food stamps is referred to as the Food Assistance Program.
+In Maryland, the official name of SNAP is the Food Assistance Program.

 When you are approved for assistance, you will receive your SNAP benefits on an electronic balance transfer (EBT) card.
 This card may be used in the same way as a debit card when you are checking out at the cash register.
 Each month, your card will be reloaded with benefits for you to use accordingly.
 The amount of benefits you receive will depend on your household size and income level.